Home

 In Austria, the legislative and executive powers are divided between the federal state and the provinces.
 On the federal level, the regulatory responsibilities are allocated by the Radiation Protection Act as follows:

-• The Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) is responsible for radiation protection, but not for radiation matters in the medical field and foodstuff.
+• The Federal Minister for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) is the competent regulatory authority for the TRIGA Mark-II Research Reactor and accelerators at the universities, as well as a small number of X-ray facilities and sources in connection with the reactor or the accelerators.
+The BMK is responsible for the protection of people and the environment from harmful effects of ionizing radiation, except for radiation matters in the medical field and foodstuff, military applications, et.al.
 The BMK is also the regulatory authority for issues relating to the management of radioactive waste, including the siting, construction and operation of storage facilities.
 Finally, the BMK is responsible for general affairs of nuclear co-ordination.

-• The Federal Ministry of Social Affairs, Health, Care and Consumer Protection is responsible for radiation matters in the medical field and with regard to foodstuff.
+• The Federal Minister of Social Affairs, Health, Care and Consumer Protection is responsible for radiation protection matters in the medical field and with regard to foodstuff.

 Nuclear activities